Melkrewi/Artemia_franciscana_genome/README.md

 # Artemia_franciscana_genome

+# Currently testing a different tool to call consensensus: deepconsensus

 # Goals:
 1. Clean coverage in the S0 (high importance)
 2. N50 >= 1MB before scaffolding (medium improtance, but we can survive without it)